zcrayman/tut-data/README.ftl.md

 ## The Home of Repositories in your Application Architecture

-Repositories are an integration between the external, persistent storage engines and your core application.
+Repositories are an integration between your core application and external, persistent storage engines.
 Repositories can be seen as living in their own integration domain on the periphery of your applications core as shown in the following diagram:

 TBD Where Repositories sit in the Life Preserver diagram to be added.